How to become a CSAG screening cardiologist.

 Echocardiography screening of cats.

 A new screening scheme for cats has been developed by a large panel of well-known UK cardiologists.
-A practical workshop day involving echocardiography of live cats, has been organised for January 2026.
-This is the pilot for future assessment of feline screeners.
-It is fully booked now, but as long as it is successful other similar days will be organised for those wishing to screen cats, ideally after successfully taking the canine echo accreditation examination.
+A practical workshop day involving echocardiography of live cats, was run in January 2026.
+This was the pilot for future assessment of feline screeners and was considered successful.
+Other similar days will be organised for those wishing to screen cats, ideally after successfully taking the canine echo accreditation examination.

-Those interested in becoming a new screener or existing screeners interested in taking the echo accreditation examination or attending a feline screening workshop should contact Vicky Ironside vi************@***il.com
+Those interested in becoming a new feline screener & attending a feline screening workshop should contact Vicky Ironside vi************@***il.com